Publish 21 June 2022

 After the surgery, you will be under observation for one or two nights.
 During this time, healthcare staff monitors your recovery process, blood pressure, breathing rate, pain, and comfort level.
 They then implement measures to minimize the recovery period.
 After hospital discharge, physiotherapy can get you walking without assistive devices in as little as 2–3 weeks.

-To support the writing of useful articles about orthopedics, ClinicalPosters sells human anatomy posters, scientific posters and other products online.
+To support the writing of useful articles about orthopedics, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
 You may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou can donateYou may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou may remit a small donationAlso shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.
-Audio may include sound effects or intentionally omit details.